 Workflows will reveal your subject matter experience, leadership and strategic qualities, and core competence in driving financial and operational results.
 You should describe workflows as challenges that you overcome.

 Again, carefully study job requirements to understand which workflows will play a bigger role.
 No two companies are the same, so executives’ responsibilities will vary based on the company's size, industry, structure, and culture.

-Buzzwords largely defined by trends in every industry, and you can use them to quickly bring your resume up to date and target companies that are looking for very specific competencies.
+Buzzwords, or resume keywords, are largely defined by trends in every industry, and you can use them to quickly bring your resume up to date and target companies that are looking for very specific competencies.

 Examples of buzzwords per industry: distance learning in education, crisis management in travel industry, managing distributed teams in real estate, machine learning and agile practices in IT, and so on.

-Don’t overuse trendy words though, and especially don’t insert them blindly just to impress recruiters.
+Don’t overuse trendy words though, and especially don’t insert them blindly just to impress executive recruiters.
 Use only those skills that you have hands-on experience with.